 • Valid F-1 Visa (not expired)

 • Travel signature from DSO located on page 2 of your I-20.
 Signatures are valid for 12 months (6 months while on OPT).
-If you need a new signature, you can request one HERE
+If you need a new signature, you can request one in the Terra Dotta System

 • Financial Info showing proof of funds to cover tuition & living expenses (recommended)